maybecaffeine/maybecaffeine/README.md

 <h1 align="center">Hi!
 I'm Lavanya Pundir</h1>

 <h3 align="center">
-  A passionate developer from India, I develop applications and websites out of curiosity and games out of boredom.
+  A developer from India, I develop applications and websites out of curiosity and games out of boredom.
 Blender and Unreal Engine are my stress busters.
 </h3>

 <ul>